tmarkovski/json-bbs-signatures/spec/spec.md

 ### Signature Format

-This signature method is usable with many different signature formats, though with varying levels of compatibility.
+This signature scheme is usable with many different signature formats, though with varying levels of compatibility.
 Most signature formats are designed for traditional signature schemes that use a single data payload.
-Since BBS signatures operate over a data array vector, some of these schemes will require exensibility.
+Since BBS signatures operate over a message vector, some of these schemes will require exensibility.

 #### JOSE signatures (JWS/JWT)